dlrjsldlfma/thankyou-mpoly/README.md

 - (Done) Add the missing name of EM teacher
 - (Done) Hide an easter egg
 - (Done) Replace title with gif
-- Finish Special Thanks To list
+- (Done) Finish Special Thanks To list